Porcellionides pruinosus ‘Orange Cream’

 Not sexually dimorphic.

-Fast-moving and difficult to catch.
+Fast-moving and challenging to catch.

 AKA "Sowbug," thus cannot roll into a ball.